You do not need your own balloon or even had any previous experience of ballooning to join the 3·4·40.

 The club welcomes individual or family members, and the membership includes those who enjoy the social side of ballooning as well as crew members and pilots, both private and commercial.
 Many pilots and balloon owners have become involved in the sport as ground crew, before learning to fly and buying a new or second-hand balloon of their own.
 Being involved as a retrieve crew is an essential and immensely enjoyable part of ballooning, and there is a constant demand for willing crew members.

-Membership of 3·4·40 Region includes a monthly copy of the club newsletter Flying Wires, which includes general news about ballooning both locally and further afield.
+Membership of 3·4·40 Region includes a copy of the club newsletter Flying Wires which is published several times a year and includes general news about ballooning both locally and further afield.

 Members also receive a copy of the Regional Handbook (under review as at April 2020), which is packed with useful information, including airfield and launch site details, meteorological services, membership and balloon lists, technical data and safety guidelines.
 The handbook is regularly updated as information changes.